 I went paperless in 2016.
-It felt good, but it was also a massive pain.
-Caught up in the excitement of my newly discovered paperless world, I threw away my all my paper study notes.
-Determined to never use paper again!
+It felt good, but it was a massive pain.
+Caught up in the excitement of my newly discovered paperless world, I threw away all my paper study notes.
 A very stupid move on my part.

-Smarter people will scan their notes before throwing them away.
-Something I should have done when I went paperless.
-But whether you scan your paper notes or you throw them away without scanning, transitioning from using paper later is harder than just starting paperless at the beginning of your course/degree.
+Smarter people scan their notes before throwing them away – something I should have done when I went paperless.
+But, whether you scan your paper notes or throw them away without scanning, transitioning from using paper later is more difficult than just starting paperless at the start of your degree.